What not to do when working to improve your SEO

 As mentioned earlier, this refers to repeating keywords many times throughout a page’s content and/or metadata.
 Search engines calculate “keyword density” for pages, which describes the percentage of times that a keyword appears in a page, as a proportion of all the words on a page.

 As a rule of thumb, you want to make sure that none of your keywords have a keyword density of over about 3% (meaning, that they don’t appear more than three times for every hundred words).
 Another good rule of thumb, as we’ve already mentioned, is to always write for your human audience: if repeating a keyword so many times make the page read poorly, you know you’ve gone over the limit.

 Hiding keywords : Technique avoid when reﬁning your SEO

 One way of doing keyword stuffing without affecting the end-user experience is repeating keywords many times in a page, but making this text invisible (for example, by displaying it in the same color as the page background, placing it behind an image or setting it to be invisible using CSS).

-This is the creation of small, brief webpages containing very little actual content beyond the targeted keywords.
+This is the creation of small, brief web pages containing very little actual content beyond the targeted keywords.
 Again, and sorry for repeating this so many times, your content needs to provide a good experience for your site visitors!
-Take in mind that for results you it’s mandatory to take in consideration this tactics to avoid when reﬁning your SEO
+Take in mind that for results it’s mandatory to take into consideration these tactics to avoid when reﬁning your SEO

 There are many tools for scanning a website and reporting any broken links found (two free online ones are W3C Link Checker and Dr. Link Check); it’s a good technique to use one every now and then and make sure that all the links on your site are in good shape.